ymzuiku/signalist/README.md

 <img src="packages/example-spa/public/logo.png" style="margin: 10px auto; text-align:center; height:200px" />

-> The meaning of the logo is that `React` is frozen.
+> The meaning of the logo is that React is frozen.

-> Everything in `signalist` is a poor imitation of `solidjs` applied to `React`.
+> Everything in signalist is a poor imitation of solidjs applied to React.

 ## About Signalist

-`Signalist` is a `React` library that allows for granular updates to elements at the attribute level, using the signal method to avoid full component re-renders.
+Signalist is a React library that allows for granular updates to elements at the attribute level, using the signal method to avoid full component re-renders.

-`Signalist` focus on performance and simplicity.
-With `Signalist`, you can enjoy the benefits of using signals to manage your state, just like you would with SolidJS.
+Signalist focus on performance and simplicity.
+With Signalist, you can enjoy the benefits of using signals to manage your state, just like you would with SolidJS.
 This allows you to build reactive user interfaces that only re-render when necessary, improving the performance of your application.

-`Signalist` improves performance by only updating the necessary attributes of the components, rather than re-rendering the entire component.
+Signalist improves performance by only updating the necessary attributes of the components, rather than re-rendering the entire component.
 This means that only the specific properties that need to be updated will be changed, resulting in faster and more efficient updates.

-`Signalist` is fully compatible with the existing `React` ecosystem and components.
-You can use your favorite `React` libraries and tools, and still benefit from the performance improvements offered by `Signalist`.
+Signalist is fully compatible with the existing React ecosystem and components.
+You can use your favorite React libraries and tools, and still benefit from the performance improvements offered by Signalist.

 ## Benefits